Innocent Joint Filer Tax Liability Relief

 - You had no knowledge of the items that created the tax liability when you signed the joint tax return.

 If you filed a joint tax return and do not qualify for traditional innocent joint filer relief or relief by separate allocation of liability, you may be entitled to equitable relief under certain conditions.
-Equitable relief applies to self-assessed unpaid taxes reported on you joint tax return or any assessed additional taxes.
+To be considered for equitable relief, you must show that some or all of the unpaid liability is attributable to the other spouse/RDP (unless you establish that you were the victim of abuse or financial control by your spouse/RDP).
+FTB considers all facts and circumstances to determine if it's fair to hold you responsible for the unpaid liability.
 Some of the factors we consider include:

 - Your current marital/RDP status.

-- You can provide documented proof that you experienced abuse from your spouse/RDP during your marriage or registered domestic partnership.
+- Whether you experienced abuse from your spouse/RDP during your marriage or registered domestic partnership.

 - Your current financial situation and your ability to pay the tax liability.

-- Whether a divorce decree, termination of a registered domestic partnership, or the legally binding agreement identifies 1 taxpayer as legally liable to pay the tax liability.
+- Whether a divorce decree, termination of a registered domestic partnership, or the legally binding agreement identifies you or your spouse/RDP as the person legally liable to pay the tax liability.

 - Whether you received a significant benefit from the unpaid income tax liability or tax deficiency.

-- Your compliance with income tax laws in later tax years.
+- Your compliance with income tax laws for tax years following the tax years for which you requested relief.

 If the IRS granted you innocent spouse relief, we may grant you relief from self-assessed unpaid state tax liabilities or an assessed deficiency of additional taxes, if you meet the following conditions: